 This pathway for an approved immigrant, who has an immediately available immigrant visa number—making him or her eligible to apply to the U.S. Consulate or Embassy in their country—is referred to as “consular processing.”

-The Law Firm of Loxanne P Taylor will contact consulates and embassies worldwide directly on behalf of our clients for issues such as visa and waiver denials—where they should have been approved.
+L.P.
+Taylor Law will contact consulates and embassies worldwide directly on behalf of our clients for issues such as visa and waiver denials—where they should have been approved.

 After 5 years (3 years for Violence Against Women Act “VAWA” petitioners, or U.S. Military petitioners) of continuous residence in the United States, a lawful permanent resident may apply to become a US citizen.
 The process to attain U.S. Citizenship is called Naturalization.